Marko Milošević: Fall of Slobodan Milošević

 On 5 October 2000, Slobodan Milošević's administration was replaced by the Democratic Opposition of Serbia.
 This removed Marko from access to state revenue, power, and protection.
 Scandal and Madona were both vandalized and destroyed by anti-Milošević demonstrators.
 Marko fled Serbia for Moscow with his sister Marija, mother Mira, and uncle Borislav.
 He then attempted to continue on to Beijing, but was deported back to Russia on 9 October 2000 for possession of a fake passport.

 Milošević may have attempted to travel to China because of the £100 million allegedly laundered into Chinese banks by the Milošević family.
 After fleeing Serbia, a factional conflict broke out among the Serbian mafia to seize the local power and assets previously held by Marko.
 Organized crime remains a major security issue in Serbia.
-Marko Milošević's location is not known, but it is assumed that he is living in Russia with his wife Milica Gajić and son Marko.
+Marko Milošević's location is not known.
 Russia has granted Marko and his family refugee status, although he is wanted by the Serbian government for several offenses, and has been issued a travel ban by the European Union.
+In June 2023, Milošević was seen at the unveiling of the monument to his father in Moscow, making his first public appearance after many years.
+Milošević was accompanied by members of the Night Wolves.

 Complaints over father's death

-Marko Milošević sent a letter to The President of the ICTY, The Chairman of the Security Council of the OUN, The Secretary General of the OUN, and to Judge Parker who led the investigation into Slobodan Milošević's death accusing the Hague Tribunal for negligence and for the death of his father.
+Marko Milošević sent a letter to the President of the ICTY, The Chairman of the Security Council of the OUN, The Secretary General of the OUN, and to Judge Parker who led the investigation into Slobodan Milošević's death accusing the Hague Tribunal for negligence and for the death of his father.